kanikabaskar/PRODIGY_WD_01/README.md

-Hey there its my first task as a web developer inten at prodigy infotech TASK 01:  RESPONSIVE LANDING PAGE
+Hey there its my first task as a web developer intern at prodigy infotech TASK 01:  RESPONSIVE LANDING PAGE

 Create a intractive navigation menu that changes colour or style when schorrlled or when hovering over a menu item .